Prashant-code-ux/apnaCollege/README.md

 # apnaCollege
 this is my first git repository
 <br>
-THE AUTHOR IS - Prashant Dubey
+THE AUTHOR IS - Prashant Dubey (B.c.ag)